carbon-language/carbon-lang/docs/project/evolution.md

 #### What goes in the proposal document

-A proposal PR need not contain any changes beyond the proposal document.
-In this case, the changes to the rest of the Carbon project resulting from the proposal should be implemented through a series of future PRs to the rest of the project, and the proposal document should describe what is being proposed in enough detail to validate that those future PRs properly implement the proposed direction.
+The purpose of the proposal document is to present the case for deciding to adopt the proposal.
+Any information that feeds into making that decision, and that should not be maintained as part of our living design docuemntation, belongs in the proposal document.
+This includes background material to introduce the problem, comparisons to any alternative designs that were considered and any other current proposals in the same area, records of informal polls taken to determine community preferences, and rationale for the decision based on the project's goals.

-As an alternative, the proposal PR can contain related changes to the Carbon project, such as updates to the design documentation.
-In this case, those changes form part of the proposal, and need not be additionally described in the proposal document beyond a mention in the "Proposal" section that such changes exist.
+The proposal PR can contain related changes to the Carbon project, such as updates to the design documentation.
+Those changes form part of the proposal, and need not be additionally described in the proposal document beyond a mention in the "Proposal" section that such changes exist.
 For example:

 ```md
 ## Proposal